ERICUdL/ISTEX_MentalRotation/README.md

 # ISTEX_MentalRotation use-case of SSbE

-Repeatability code for SSbE paper of SERecSys Workshop of ICDM
+## Repeatability code for SSbE paper of SERecSys Workshop of ICDM:

  To start, you would need to generate the dataset using the script inside IstexDataDownload_Treatment folder